AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 `yarn deploy:web`: Deploys only the React app to Firebase.
 `yarn deploy:functions`: Deploys only the functions to Firebase.
 `yarn deploy:electron`: Deploys the Electron app to GitHub Releases.

+#### Releases
+`yarn release`: Use [standard-version](https://github.com/conventional-changelog/standard-version) to release and tag the top-level boilerplate.
+`yarn release:react`: Same as above, but for the React project, skipping git steps.
+`yarn release:electron`: Same as above, but for the Electron project, skipping git steps.
+`yarn release:functions`: Same as above, but for the Cloud Functions project, skipping git steps.